mattermost/docs/source/preferences/manage-your-display-options.rst

 Teammate name display
 ---------------------

-You can customize how names are displayed in Mattermost unless your system admin has :ref:`disabled your ability to do so <configure/site-configuration-settings:lock teammate name display>`.
+You can customize how names are displayed in Mattermost unless your system admin has :ref:`disabled your ability to do so <configure/site-configuration-settings:lock teammate name display for all users>`.

 .. tab:: Web/Desktop